fastoch/Bash-Scripting-Fundamentals/README.md

 >But it might be useful to not be constantly switching between your usual shell and the one specified in the shebang line.

 # How to run a Bash script in Linux (part 2 of 39)

+>[!important]
+>Remember that the shebang must be on the first line of the script